Jrheldmann/covidAnalysisHousing/README.md

 ### Questions to be answered

 We hope to determine whether a machine learning model can be a helpful tool in real estate transactions by answering a number of questions from the datasets.
 First, are the number of COVID cases in a geographic area impacting housing prices in those areas?
 Are prices rising where COVID cases are lower, and vice versa?
 Is the population density of a geographic area the driving force behind higher COVID case numbers, and therefore driving home prices down in those areas?
 Are home prices in rural, suburban, and urban areas being impacted the same way by COVID cases, or is the rate of home price change different based on these location classifications?
-And finally, are the findings of the previous questions the same across demographics, or are demogrphic differences between counties mitigating or amplifying the model's predictive power in some way?
+And finally, are the findings of the previous questions the same across demographics, or are demographic differences between counties mitigating or amplifying the model's predictive power in some way?

-## Dashboard
+## Presentation & Dashboard

 Google Slideshow (rough cut, still very much in progress): https://docs.google.com/presentation/d/1kjO0vaHzWOCidoWfdnLT9qGtgoUTodmvxP2sFZ1uGJk/edit#slide=id.p